Medicare and hospice — how the benefit works

 The best time to think about hospice is before you need it.
 When your parent is relatively healthy or stable, talk about what matters.
 What does your parent want if they have a serious diagnosis?
 Would they want aggressive treatment, or would they prefer to focus on comfort?
 Do they want to die at home?
 Do they want spiritual care?
 Do they want family present?

-One option that sits between where your parent is now and hospice is palliative care.
+One option between where your parent is now and hospice is palliative care.
 Palliative care is care focused on comfort, and it can happen alongside curative treatment.
 If your parent has cancer and is getting chemotherapy, they can also have palliative care to manage pain and side effects.
 Palliative care doesn't mean you're giving up on cure.
 It means you're also managing comfort.
-Many people benefit from starting palliative care earlier rather than waiting until cure is impossible.
+Many people benefit from starting palliative care early.

 Hospice agencies aren't all the same.
 Some are outstanding.
 Some are adequate.
 Some are poor.
-If it's possible, interview hospice agencies before your parent is dying.
+If possible, interview hospice agencies before your parent is dying.
 Ask about their nursing staff, their availability, their philosophy.
 Ask a patient advocate or hospital social worker which agencies have the best reputations.
-When you know which agency you want, you can request them when hospice becomes necessary.
+Medicare.gov has a Hospice Compare tool that shows quality ratings and inspection results for hospice agencies in your area.